-I have read the Clinical Lab Guidelines and had my questions answered.
-I agree to follow the guidelines at all times when in the Clinical Lab.
-Non-adherence to these expectations may constitute dismissal from the Clinical Lab.
+I have read the Clinical Lab Guidelines and had guidelines at all times when in the Clinical Lab. constitute dismissal from the Clinical Lab.

-Signed

-Date
+Signed Date

 Print Name

 East Central College

 Information and Consent Form

 For valuable consideration, I do hereby authorize East Central College, a public corporation, and those acting pursuant to its authority to: